ShariqT/python-lessons-for-kavon/lesson_2/README.md

 Instruction:

 To make a python program accept user input, you have to use the "raw_input" function.
-The following is an example of how to use it:
+The following is an example of how to use it...

     name = raw_input("What is your name?")